databrary/databraryr/README.md

 ## Use

+The package is under active development, as is the documentation.
+Running `devtools::install_github("PLAY-behaviorome/databraryapi")` regularly to get updates is strongly recommended.

 ### Databrary credentials

 Databrary ([databrary.org](https://databrary.org)) is a data library specialized for storing and sharing video.
 Access to restricted data requires [registration](https://databrary.org/register) and formal approval by an institution.
 The registration process involves the creation of an (email-account-based) user account and secure password.
 Once institutional authorization has been granted, a user may gain access to shared video, audio, and other data.
+Many commands in the `databraryapi` package return meaningful results *without* or *prior to* formal authorization.

 ### Configuration

 Once the `databraryapi` package has been installed, it may be loaded into the local environment via `library(databraryapi)`.
 It is advisable to configure the local environment each time the user wishes to access the system:

-    config_db() # Adds information to the local environment needed for accessing Databrary. login_db()  # Queries stored log on credentials or creates and stores new credentials.
+    login_db()  # Queries stored log on credentials or creates and stores new credentials.

 The `login_db()` command uses the `keyring` package to create secure user name and password files using native system utilities for this purpose on Mac OS, Windows, and Linux.
 This is the recommended approach.
+The first time you log on via the `databraryapi` package, you will need to run `config_passd()`.
+You should only need to run this once.

+Once you are an authorized user on Databrary, you may also use

+    login_db("myemail@myemailhost.com")

+to log on.

-Users on Mac OS and Linux systems may choose to store user account and password information in `~/api-keys/json/databrary-keys.json`.
+Users on Mac OS and Linux systems may alternatively choose to store user account and password information in `~/api-keys/json/databrary-keys.json`.
 This file has the following format:

 ```{json}